berangerthomas/StellaScript/README.md

 ### 4. Intelligent chunking for file processing

-When transcribing a file (using the `--file` argument), simply splitting the audio into fixed-size chunks can cut sentences in half and destroy conversational context.
-So, this script leverages a different approach:
+When transcribing a file (using the `--file` argument), the pipeline must balance transcription quality with conversational context.
+The strategy differs based on the number of speakers:

+#### Single-speaker optimization (`--max-speakers 1`)

+1. The entire audio file is treated as a single segment, bypassing the diarization step.
+2. This large segment is then intelligently chunked into optimal fragments of 60-120 seconds.
+3. Each chunk is transcribed independently, preserving context while maintaining Whisper's optimal input length.

+This approach maximizes efficiency by eliminating unnecessary speaker identification when only one speaker is present.

+#### Multi-speaker processing

-1. The entire file is first diarized to identify all speaker turns.
+1. The entire file is first diarized to identify all speaker turns, producing numerous small segments (typically 2-10 seconds each, corresponding to individual utterances).
-2. In `transcription` mode, these turns are then grouped into optimal chunks of 60-120 seconds.
+2. These segments are then intelligently regrouped into larger chunks of 60-120 seconds while preserving:
-3. In `subtitle` mode, the cuts between chunks are made at natural pauses (silences) between speaker segments.
+   - Speaker boundaries (segments from different speakers are not merged)
+   - Natural conversation breaks (silence gaps > 0.5s are respected)
+   - Temporal coherence (consecutive segments from the same speaker are merged if separated by < 5s)
+3. The resulting chunks are transcribed, providing Whisper with optimal context length.

+#### Mode-specific behavior

+- **`block` and `word` modes**: Apply the full chunking and merging pipeline described above to maximize transcription quality through contextual understanding.
+- **`segment` mode**: Uses the original, smaller segments directly from the diarizer to minimize latency, which is essential for real-time subtitle generation.

-This method ensures that each chunk sent for transcription contains coherent conversational context, improving the accuracy and readability of the output.
+This adaptive chunking methodology ensures that each audio fragment sent for transcription contains coherent conversational context, thereby improving both the accuracy and readability of the output while respecting the constraints of each operational mode.

-### 5. Output formatting: transcription vs. subtitle
+### 5. Output formatting modes

-The final output format is controlled by the `--mode` argument, which dictates how text segments are presented.
+The final output format is controlled by the `--mode` argument, which dictates the granularity of the timestamps and the structure of the text.

--   **`transcription` Mode**: this mode is designed for maximum readability.
+-   **`block` Mode (Default)**: This mode is designed for maximum readability.
 It performs a post-processing step that intelligently concatenates consecutive utterances from the same speaker.
-This transforms a fragmented stream of segments into coherent, paragraph-like blocks of text for each speaker, making the final document easy to read, analyze, and quote.
+This transforms a fragmented stream of segments into coherent, paragraph-like blocks of text for each speaker, making the final document easy to read and analyze.

--   **`subtitle` Mode**: this mode is optimized for real-time or time-sensitive applications.
-It outputs each transcribed segment immediately with its corresponding timestamp, without concatenation.
-This ensures that the output stays as close as possible to the live audio stream, which is critical for subtitling or immediate monitoring, even if it results in more frequent timestamps.
+-   **`segment` Mode**: This mode is optimized for subtitles.
+It uses word-level timestamps to create shorter, time-accurate text segments that are ideal for captions.
+It balances readability with precise timing.

+-   **`word` Mode**: This mode provides the highest level of detail.
+It generates a timestamp for every single word, which is useful for detailed analysis, research, or creating synchronized applications.

 ## Installation